 Top Performer for Patient Satisfaction

 With a spa-like setting designed for comfort, patients can relax and feel at ease when preparing for testing.
 TMC's Breast Care Center offers advanced medical imaging and diagnostic services, such as 3D tomosynthesis (tomo), digital mammography, stereotactic breast biopsy and breast ultrasound to help detect breast cancer in its earliest stages.
-The multidisciplinary team at the Center includes technicians, a dedicated female radiologist and breast surgeons.
+The multidisciplinary team at the Center includes technicians, radiologists and breast surgeons.

 3D Tomosynthesis (tomo)